 Medium-to-Long-Term Strategy 2015-2020VISION 2020Be a Global Winner with Our Heritage

 The global spread of COVID-19 is causing a decline in consumption and changes in consumer purchasing behavior.
 Business economic activities are stagnating, and the environment differs considerably from our initial expectations.
-Going forward, business results may fluctuate significantly depending on the viral spread and regulatory measures taken by each country.
-It is therefore difficult to forecast the timing of recovery and the amount of impact on the Group’s results.
-Given such circumstances, the Company has withdrawn its consolidated forecast for the fiscal year ending December 31, 2020, on May 12, 2020 but these changes have not been reflected to this page.
-We will provide a new forecast at the time of the second quarter results announcement below (planned for Aug 6, 2020).
+Given such circumstances, on May 12, 2020 the Company withdrew its consolidated forecast for the fiscal year ending December 31, 2020.
+A new forecast was disclosed on August 6, 2020, at the time of the second quarter results announcement, but these changes have not been reflected on this page.
+Please refer to the link below for details.

 VISION 2020 ROADMAP